basic-tech2/basic-tech2/README.md

-- 👋 Hi, we're @basic-tech2 team
+- 👋 Hi, we're @basic-tech2 a team of 2 memebers looking for 18 plus people to join and collaborate
 - 👀 We're interested in technology helping and promoting tech
-- 🌱 We're currently learning php, python, JavaScript, SQL
+- 🌱 We're currently learning php, python, JavaScript, SQL, Django
 - 💞️ We're looking to collaborate on projects
 - 📫 How to reach us basictechhelpcenter@gmail.com